hornekyle/CommonModules/project.md

 project: CommonModules
+summary: Common modules for using in other programs
+author: Kyle Horne
+email: kyle.horne@gmail.com
 project_dir: ./src
+exclude: fftw3.f90
+output_dir: ./doc
 page_dir: ./pages
+media_dir: ./examples
 source: true
-exclude: fftw3.f90
 display: public
 graph: true
-output_dir: ./doc
-author: Kyle Horne
-email: kyle.horne@gmail.com
-summary: Common modules for using in other programs

 This project contains numerous modules for use in other projects with the specific intent of speeding up development of new simulations.
 The various routines and types are grouped according to task or data type, depending on the module.